osxmidi/LinVst/README.md

 # Building Deb package.

+## To use LinVst

+The vst dll files need to have associated .so files (that have the same name as the vst dll files), so that a Linux DAW can load them.

+linvstconvert and linvstconverttree (also handles vst dll files in subdirectories) can produce the associated .so files automatically.

+Start linvstconvert (or linvstconverttree) and select the linvst.so file which is installed in /usr/share/LinVst/xxbit.

+Then select the folder containing the vst dll files, and then click on the Convert button.

+Then point the DAW to scan that vst folder.

+linvstconvert and linvstconverttree are installed in /usr/bin

+There is also a python script that can be used (see below).

 ## Building the deb package.

 This has been developed and tested on Ubuntu 18.04.
 It should work on other releases.